monkeypad/monkeypad/build_guide/standard/English/01_build_guide.md

 Monkeypad consists of a main board featuring a Raspberry Pi Pico that users can customize freely, along with a sub-board for mounting a 4x6 key switch layout and multiple modules.

-The included key sockets only support standard MX Kailh key switch sockets.
-However, for the 24 key switches on one side of the sub-board, you can change or add low-profile switches.
-The main board only supports MX key switches.
-Low-profile Kailh PCB Choc sockets are sold separately.
+Additionally, the included key sockets are only standard MX Kailh key switch sockets.
+However, for 24 key switches on one side of the sub-board, you can change or add low-profile key switches with lower key heights.
+The main board can only support MX key switches.
+Low-profile key socket Kailh PCB socket choc version is sold separately.

 Please note that creating low-profile configurations differs from the standard setup in the following steps.